EVENT SPONSORS

 Connection

 Enjoy a relaxed cocktail networking time to connect with colleagues, strengthen professional relationships, and catch up with old friends.
-Join us in celebrating 10 years of GHI and the incredible professional community makes our mission possible.
+Join us in celebrating 10 years of GHI and the incredible professional community that makes our mission possible.

 LOCATION